xerris/cloud-build-terraform/README.md

 To tag git commits you can do this from your command line, or through tools provided by GitHub, Gitlab, etc:

 ```
-git tag "production-4"
+git tag "production-v1.0.0"
-git push origin production-4
+git push origin production-v1.0.0
 ```

 This then allows you to just have a tagging convention to release off a single master branch, reducing drift that using a environment per branch causes on a infrastructure as code project.

+Your Cloud Build Triggers would look something like:

+sandbox, Push to branch,	`^master$` (inverted) staging,	Push to tag,	`^staging-.*$` production, Push to tag, 	`^production-.*$`

 ## Environment per branch

-The example has a master and staging environment, but you can have as many branches and environments as you want to automatically deploy to
+Each branch builds it's own stateful and isolated environment. master, staging, production become live branches that you can control merge requests into.

+This has the advantage of isolation, but adds additional drift in your master->production branches, but also adds  additional approvals and merge requests not required in tag based release schema.

 ## Gotchas